rogerfitz/inbounds/README.md

 # inbounds
-An automated lead finder that finds leads looking for a service/product like yours.
+An automated lead finder that finds leads that are actively looking for a service/product.
 TODO
 Follow register pattern